What is Regulation 18?

 Adopted Neighbourhood Plans will remain in force but new Neighbourhood Plans will need to take the Local Plan into account.

-You are holding a consultation but has the decision has already been made?
+You held a consultation but has the decision has already been made?

 Local Plans must be prepared in stages set out in law, and no decisions have been made at this point.